 Below we have outlined some common and new ways you may want to try using task cards in your classroom.

 Get kids moving.
 Scoot!
 Allows students to start with one task card, answer it, and move to the next when the teacher says “scoot”!
 This allows students to get up and move during class.
 Another variation of this is an “Around the Room” game.
 Task cards are hidden around the room and students must look for them and answer them.
 If circumstances allow, playing Scoot! outside could be an enjoyable option for students.
-This is the way I most commonly use task cards in my Environmental Science and Anatomy classrooms.
+This is the way I most commonly use task cards in my Biology, Environmental Science, and Anatomy classrooms.

 Bell work or exit ticket.
 One simple use for task cards is to use them as warm-ups or exit tickets.
 Project a card up for students to complete at the start or end of a class period.
 You can also display the cards creatively (ex – hanging from a clothesline) and let students know they have all week to complete all cards and put answers on their answer sheets.

 Review or extension rings.
 Task cards can be laminated, hole-punched, and put on a ring.
 These rings can be pulled out for review at any time of year or for early finishers to use as extension work.

 Task cards earn game plays!
 Students can work in teams to solve task cards.
 As they complete them correctly, they can earn moves or pieces in a game.
 Games such as Connect 4, Candy Land, Trash Can Basketball, or Checkers could work for this!
 For a partner option, give each pair of students a set of task cards.
 Students take turns flipping over task cards.
 If they answer correctly, they get a turn on their board game.
 Jenga is a fun one for partners!
 Also, you can check out this free resource: Free game boards to use with your task cards from Minds in Bloom!